Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Results and discussion

-The depth-variations of the Normalized Mean Squared Error (NMSE) of Eq.\ (\ref{eq:NMSE}) are shown in Fig.\ \ref{fig:depth_dep_error}(c).
-For the DNS cases, we notice a low MSE of about $6-7$\% close to the surface, and a steady increase up to around $19$\% for the lowermost planes.
-This is generally significantly lower than the subsurface reconstruction MSE of the CNN method of Xuan \& Shen \cite{xuan2023}.
-This might suggest that although both methods tend to result in dampened amplitudes of large-scale turbulence, SHRED performs better for this type of simulation data.
-The higher NMSE in the lower planes might be expected since there is hardly any correlation in a direct sense between the surface motion and the flow field at this depth.
+The depth-variations of the normalized mean squared error (NMSE) of Eq.\ (\ref{eq:NMSE}) are shown in Fig.\ \ref{fig:depth_dep_error}(c).
+For the DNS \replace{cases,}{ flows } we notice a low MSE of about $6\%-7$\% close to the surface, and a steady increase up to around $19$\% for the lowermost planes.
+These are generally significantly lower \ajo{ values } than the subsurface reconstruction MSE of the CNN method of Xuan \& Shen \cite{xuan2023} \akr{ achieved, although it should be noted that this comparison is not a direct one-to-one benchmark due to differences in configurations.
+Differences aside, we note that both SHRED and the CNN-based method proposed in \cite{xuan2023} } \djo{This might suggest that although both methods} tend to result in dampened \rkr{ amplitudes }{magnitudes} of large-scale turbulence, \rjo{ with SHRED performing better for this type of simulation data.
+The higher NMSE }{for the surface-based flow reconstructions.
+That the NMSE is higher} in the lower planes might be expected since there is hardly any correlation in a direct sense between the surface motion and the flow field at this depth.

-We observe that the PSD error metric (PSDE) follows similar trends as the NMSE.
-The errors are generally in the range of $15$-$30\%$ in the large-to-intermediate length scales.
-The reconstructions of the DNS data show similar power spectral energy errors, although the high Re case S2 performs slightly better by this metric.
-The experimental case E1 shows lower errors than the DNS cases, which is also reflected in the PSD spectra of Fig.\ \ref{fig:psd_compare}.
+We observe that the \ajo{ 1D } PSD error metric (PSDE) follows similar trends as the NMSE.
+The errors are generally in the range of $15$\%-$30\%$ in the large-to-intermediate length scales.
+The reconstructions of the DNS data show similar power spectral \djo{energy } errors, although the high-$Re$ data case S2 performs slightly better by this metric.
+The experimental \replace{case}{ flow } E1 shows lower errors than the DNS cases, which is also reflected in the PSD spectra of Fig.\ \ref{fig:psd_compare}.
 This is, perhaps, unexpected because the data are generally noisier and harder to reconstruct, as highlighted by the other metrics.
-In contrast, the second experimental case, case E2, has the largest PSD error.
-We shall see below that, for all cases, the PSD error is always associated with a loss in turbulent kinetic energy in the reconstructions, at all lengthscales.
-Other turbulence-sensing reconstructions find similar losses in turbulent kinetic energy (see \cite{xuan2023, Cuéllar2024}), although these are hard to compare directly with our results due to different flow cases and selection of error metrics.
+In contrast, the second experimental \replace{case}{ flow, } E2, has the largest PSD error.
+We shall see below that for all \replace{cases, }{ datasets } the PSD error is always associated with a loss in turbulent kinetic energy in the reconstructions, at all lengthscales.
+Other turbulence-sensing reconstructions find similar losses in turbulent kinetic energy (see \cite{xuan2023, Cuellar2024}), although these are hard to compare directly with our results due to different flow \replace{cases }{ conditions } and selection of error metrics.